 Thanks to Center litigation, in 2009 the Fish and Wildlife Service threw out a policy called SOP 13 that required the permanent removal of any wolf believed to have killed livestock three times in a year — and we continue to defend wolves from “removal” detrimental to the subspecies.
 The Service also reclaimed authority over wolf management, which it had previously delegated to a group hostile to recovery and largely made up of government agencies dominated by the livestock industry.
 After a Center petition and lawsuit, in August 2010 the Fish and Wildlife Service announced it would consider protecting the Mexican gray wolf separately from other U.S. gray wolves, as an endangered subspecies or a “distinct population segment."
 The next year we reached a landmark agreement with the Service compelling it to move forward on improved protections for the wolf, along with protections for 756 other species.
 But the agency made no progress on protecting the Mexican wolf as a subspecies or distinct population segment, so in December 2012, we sued.

-Listing the wolf under the Endangered Species Act separately from other gray wolves would require the development of an updated federal recovery plan, including a long-term plan for establishing new populations.
+Listing the wolf under the Endangered Species Act separately from other gray wolves requires the development of an updated federal recovery plan, including a long-term plan for establishing new populations.
 Through our work, we've educated thousands of people about the crucial ecological role of wolves and rallied the public to oppose the policies leading to ongoing government shooting and trapping of Mexican wolves — and on the legal front, the Center and allies have reached a court settlement requiring the Fish and Wildlife Service to prepare a new recovery plan for Mexican gray wolves by November 2017.

 To spur true recovery for all gray wolves, in 2010 the Center filed a scientific petition and notice of intent to sue to compel the Obama administration to develop a national recovery plan that would establish wolf populations in suitable habitat in the Pacific Northwest, California, southern Rockies, New England and Colorado Plateau.